Cross-platform C SDK logo

 Return

-TRUE if it was read successfully.
+TRUE if it could be read correctly.
 If FALSE, in error we will have the cause.

 http_dget ()